SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 # parts of speech

-A part of speech/word class is a category of words with similar syntactic, word-formation and sometimes semantic properties.
+»⟮A part of speech/word class⟯« is ⟮a category of words⟯ with similar ⟮＿syntactic＿⟯,⟮＿ word-formation＿⟯ and sometimes ⟮＿semantic properties＿⟯.
-Part of speech is synonymous with word class.
+⟮Part of speech⟯ =syn= ⟮word class⟯.
-Clear distingction of word classes are difficult interlinguistically.
+⟮Clear distingction⟯ of ⟮＿word classes＿⟯ are ⟮difficult⟯ ⟮＿interlinguistically＿⟯.
-Often the things we think of a ertain word class doing is actually what a phrase headed by that thing does.
+Often ⟮the things we think⟯ ⟮a certain ＿word class＿ does⟯ ⟮c_-;is actually⟯ ⟮what a phrase headed by that thing does⟯.

 ## abbreviations

 table:abbr|name
-A|Adjective
+⟮A⟯|⟮Adjective⟯
-P|Adposition
+⟮P⟯|⟮Adposition (from preposition)⟯
-Adv|Adverb
+⟮Adv⟯|⟮Adverb⟯
-Comp|coordinating conjunction
+⟮C⟯|⟮Complementizer⟯
-D|Determiner
+⟮D⟯|⟮Determiner⟯
-N|Noun
+⟮N⟯|⟮Noun⟯
-V|Verb
+⟮V⟯|⟮Verb⟯

 ## closed vs open

-a closed word class is one that rarely or never accepts new members an open word class is one that can be extended without limit/readily accepts new members
+»⟮a closed word class⟯« is a word class that ⟮rarely or never accepts new members⟯ »⟮an open word class⟯« is a worrd class that ⟮can be extended without limit/readily accepts new members⟯

 ## categories